Choose your path

 Gain an excellent foundation into a complex area of appraisal valuation!
 In this new seminar, participants will obtain an overview of federal, state, and Brownfield programs.
 They’ll understand when the use of a hypothetical condition or extraordinary assumption is called for in an appraisal report, as well as when the assignment requires an appraisal of the “as-is” condition of the property.
 Also discussed will be applicable USPAP provisions and the critical nature of the Competency Rule to any assignment.

-At the end of this seminar participants should be able to:
+Upon completion of this seminar participants should be able to:

 • Understand the methodologies used to value properties that may be impacted by environmental contamination.